mlin/sqlite_web_vfs/README.md

 ### Advanced optimization: helper .dbi files

-To further streamline the access pattern, the extension can utilize a small .dbi file served alongside the main database file.
-This .dbi file is never required, but often helpful for accessing any appreciable portion of a large database from outside the same datacenter.
-(Conversely, it may be neutral/harmful for single point queries on low-latency connections.)

-Opening a given `web_url`, the extension automatically probes for this helper file by appending `.dbi` to the URL (so long as it has no query string).
-If it doesn't find that for any reason, main database access falls back to non-dbi mode. (ncrease log level to 3 or higher to see which mode is used.
+To further streamline the access pattern, the extension can utilize a small .dbi helper file served alongside the main database file.
+Opening a given `web_url`, the extension automatically probes by appending `.dbi` to the URL (unless it has a query string).
+If it doesn't find that for any reason, main database access falls back to non-dbi mode.
+Increase the log level to 3 or higher to see which mode is used.

-Override `&web_dbi_url=` to a percent-encoded URL for the .dbi file if needed, including a local `file:/path/to.dbi` if available.
-Or set `&web_nodbi=1` or `SQLITE_WEB_NODBI=1` to disable this entirely.
+The automatic probe can be overridden by setting `&web_dbi_url=` to different percent-encoded URL for the .dbi file, or to a local `file:/path/to.dbi` downloaded beforehand.
+Use the latter approach to save multiple connections from each having to fetch the .dbi separately.
+Lastly, set `&web_nodbi=1` or `SQLITE_WEB_NODBI=1` to disable this feature entirely.

 The included [`sqlite_web_dbi.py`](sqlite_web_dbi.py) utility generates the .dbi helper for a SQLite database file given on the command line.
-If the database file is subsequently changed, any previous .dbi must be discarded.
+If the main database file is subsequently changed, any previous .dbi must be discarded.
 (The extension makes a reasonable effort to detect out-of-date .dbi and fall back to non-dbi mode, but this cannot be guaranteed.)

-The .dbi file copies small portions of the main database file that are key for navigating within, but typically scattered throughout (even after vacuum).
+The .dbi helper is never required, but often helpful for accessing a large database with high request latencies.
+It copies small portions of the main database file that are key for navigating within, but typically scattered throughout (even after vacuum).
 These include interior nodes of SQLite's b-trees, and various metadata tables.
-By prefetching them all in the compact .dbi, the client may elide sequences of scattered requests to collect them from the main file.
+By prefetching them in the compact .dbi, the reader may elide sequences of scattered requests to collect them from the main file.